ViMiDeveloper/ViMiWebsite/README.md

 # ViMiWebsite
-Basically a website about me &lt;P
+## Basically a website about me &lt;P

-[ THIS WEBSITE IS OUTDATED ]
+This project is outdated for awhile now, i'm currently updating it.